What is Google Analytics event tracking?

 Your first Trigger and Tag is created.
 For other events (alreadyRegistered, selectedMethodView, paymentInfoView, paymentInfoSubmit, purchaseComplete) you will need to repeat the process for each of them.

 To test your configuration you should use "Preview mode".
-Google Tag Manager’s preview mode allows you to browse a site on which your container code is implemented as if the current container draft was deployed, so that you can test a container configuration before it is published.
+Google Tag Manager’s preview mode allows you to browse a site on which your container code is implemented as if the current container draft was deployed so that you can test a container configuration before it is published.
 Sites with preview mode enabled will display a debug pane in the browser below the website content so that you can inspect which tags fired and in which order.

-1. Enabling "Preview mode" is possible from each site of GTM by clicking the "Preview Mode" button in top right corner.
+1. Enabling "Preview mode" is possible from each site of GTM by clicking the "Preview Mode" button in the top right corner.

 2. To reflect each change in you GTM configuration you should click the "Refresh" button.

-3. Right now in Cleeng Login/Checkout process you should see GTM "Preview Mode"
+3. Right now in Cleeng Login/Checkout process, you should see GTM "Preview Mode"